 Some restaurants have just got it.
-Enough noise for there to be a chatty atmosphere, but not so much that it’s overwhelming.
-Food that’s so good it’s worth talking about, whether you’re struggling for conversation or not.
-A wine menu that’s really good, but not so good that you can’t ask the staff about what’s actually good for twenty quid.
+Enough noise for there to be a lively atmosphere, but not so much that it’s overwhelming.
+Food that’s so good it’s worth talking about, whether you’re struggling to make conversation or not.
+A wine menu that’s really good, but not so fancy you can’t ask the staff about a recommendation for twenty quid.
 This is what Bright is.
-It’s perfect if your date is going well.
-You can move on from a glass to a bottle, plus a whole load of plates.
-And if it’s not happening, you can call it quits after two glasses and a couple of snacks.
+It’s perfect for moving from a glass to a bottle, plus a whole load of plates, all rounded-off with whatever lovely sweet thing is on their changing menu.

-There’s something very right about ham, wine, and cheese on a first date.
-We’re not talking five slices from Tesco and some mini Babybels, we’re talking Iberico and award-winning dairy.
+There’s something very right about ham, wine, and cheese on a date.
+We’re not suggesting five slices from Tesco and some babybels, we’re talking Iberico and award-winning dairy.
 It’s like you’re on holiday.
 But you’re not.
-You could be in a year’s time.
+But you could be in a year’s time.
 But don’t get ahead of yourself.
 Anyway, Llerena on Upper Street is perfect for this.
-It’s a calm, straightforward tapas place that has everything you need to set a great precedent for eating out together.
+It’s a cosy, straightforward tapas place that has everything you need to set a great precedent for eating out together.

 Admittedly, suggesting drinks and a bite to eat in an old east London railway arch does make you sound like a banker these days.
-Or someone saying banker with their fingers in their mouth.
-But Sager + Wilde isn’t like that.
+Or, someone saying banker with their fingers in their mouth.
+But Sager and Wilde isn’t like that.
 It’s one of your best bets if you’re looking to impress, but are on a somewhat secret budget.
-You can get a negroni and a bowl of pasta for a tenner (Monday to Wednesday, after 9:30pm, terms and conditions apply, see the back of the packet for details).
-It’s cool, it’s calm and there’s even a terrace.
+You can get a cocktail and a bowl of pasta for a tenner (Monday to Wednesday, after 9:30pm, terms and conditions do apply, see the back of the packet for details).
+It’s cool, it’s calm, and there’s even a terrace.

-Nothing gets the pulses racing on a first meeting like raw fish and weeping wasabi eyes, right?
+Nothing gets the pulses racing on that all-important first sit-down dinner like raw fish and weeping wasabi eyes, right?
 We thought so too.
-Avoid any robots or conveyer belts and head to Sushi Atelier in Fitzrovia.
+Avoid any robots or conveyer belts, and head to Sushi Atelier in Fitzrovia.
 Share twelve pieces of sushi, debate whether parmesan should be anywhere near it, and order an irresponsible amount of sake whatever happens.